Parallel Logical Measurements via Quantum Code Surgery: Introduction

 \subsection{Contributions}

 Our surgery scheme features two important improvements.
-First of all, we use the gauging measurement scheme of Ref.~\cite{WY} instead of the CKBB scheme, which leads to a significantly lower space overhead and more rigorous guarantees on fault-tolerance.
-Secondly, and more interestingly, we consider the problem of measuring a logically disjoint collection of Pauli product operators, defined as follows. \begin{definition} For a quantum CSS code, suppose we fixed a basis of $X$-type and $Z$-type logical operators $\bar{X}_1, \cdots, \bar{X}_k$ and $\bar{Z}_1, \cdots, \bar{Z}_k$ for the $k$ logical qubits.
+First of all, we use the gauging measurement scheme of Ref.~\cite{WY} instead of the CKBB scheme, which leads to a significantly lower space overhead and more rigorous guarantees on fault tolerance.
+Secondly, we consider the problem of measuring a logically disjoint collection of Pauli product operators, defined as follows. \begin{definition} For a quantum stabiliser code, suppose we fixed a basis of $X$-type and $Z$-type logical operators $\bar{X}_1, \cdots, \bar{X}_k$ and $\bar{Z}_1, \cdots, \bar{Z}_k$ for the $k$ logical qubits, thereby fixing $Y$-type logical operators $\bar{X}_1\bar{Z}_1,\cdots, \bar{X}_k\bar{Z}_k$ up to scalars.
 A logical Pauli product operator $P$ is simply a product of these single logical qubit operators, up to multiplication by stabilisers.
-The logical support of $P$ is the set of logical qubits on which $P$ acts non-trivially on.
+The logical support of $P$ is the set of logical qubits on which $P$ acts non-trivially.
 A collection of logical Pauli product operators $P_1, \cdots, P_\ell$ is logically disjoint if their logical supports are disjoint. \end{definition}

+Intuitively, logically disjoint Pauli product operators act on different \textit{logical} qubits, i.e. there is no overlap in the logical qubit support.
+For example, $\bar{X}_1\otimes \bar{Z}_2$ and $\bar{Z}_3\otimes \bar{X}_4$, as shown in the first timestep of Fig.~\ref{fig:parallel_circuit}, are logically disjoint, but $\bar{X}_1\otimes \bar{Z}_2$ and $\bar{Z}_2\otimes \bar{Z}_3$, shown in timesteps 1 and 2 respectively, are not.
+Logically disjoint Pauli product operators need not act on different \textit{physical} qubits, and the physical qubit supports may overlap substantially.

-In particular, our scheme can measure mixed type operators that contain logical $Y$ terms in parallel without using ancilla $\ket{Y}$ states or codeblocks.
+Our scheme can measure logically disjoint mixed type operators that contain logical $Y$ terms in parallel without using ancilla $\ket{Y}$ states or codeblocks.
 This is a stronger result than the scheme for measuring operators of the same type ($X$ or $Z$) introduced in Ref.~\cite{ZL}.
+In the same vein, our scheme can also measure logical operators in parallel on stabiliser codes which are not CSS.

 We combine several elements from the recent literature to obtain our results.
-First, we use a combination of cleaning~\cite{BT} and brute-force branching~\cite{ZL} to obtain copies of the logicals to be measured.
+First, we use a particular basis \cite[Sec.~4.1]{gottesman1997stabilizer} and a generalised version of brute-force branching from Ref.~\cite{ZL} to obtain copies of the logicals to be measured.
 Then we construct ancillary expander graphs for each measurement, following Refs.~\cite{WY,IGND}, and use the adapters from Ref.~\cite{SJY} to connect the ancillary systems to generate product measurements.